Boat Maintenance Tips For Winter

 Next, add a fuel stabilizer to prevent phase separation and gum/varnish in gasoline.
 Diesel fuel stabilizers reduce the growth of bacteria that can clog injectors.
 After you deal with the fuel you can replace the fuel filters and water separators.

-Next are specific maintenance tips for each engine type.
+Next are specific maintenance tips for each boating motor type.

-- Scrub the engine with soap and water.
+- Scrub the entire unit with soap and water.
 Rinse with fresh clean water.

 - Flush the engine with fresh water using flush muffs attached to the raw water pickup.
-Ensure you allow all the water to drain from the engine.
+Ensure you allow all the water to drain out.

 - Inspect the propeller(s) and apply anti-fouling to prevent barnacle growth.